flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 `r close_float_group(with_markdown = TRUE)`

-Compared to the [old duke](`r ref("xbox#the-controller")`), the controller doesn't take two memory cards anymore, but it keeps the jack pin (2.5 mm TRS type).
+Compared to the [old duke](`r ref("xbox#the-controller")`), the controller doesn't take two memory cards anymore, but it keeps the headphone jack (2.5 mm TRS type).
 The wireless model has a special socket on the front to plug the 'Play and Charge' cable, an optional accessory to connect wireless controllers to the console and charge the battery at the same time.
 The cable uses a proprietary bus layout composed of USB-compliant pins with additional undocumented ones `r cite("io-gamepad")`.

 ### Internal interfaces